markmoxon/elite-source-code-bbc-micro-cassette/README.md

 The BASIC variable `POW` has a value of 15, which is the power of a pulse laser. `POW + 128`, meanwhile, is the power of a beam laser.

 Given the above, we can see that `O.ELITEB` correctly produces a default Commander with no a rear laser if `Q%` is `FALSE`, but adds a rear beam laser if `Q%` is `TRUE`.
-This matches the released game, whose executable can be found as `ELTcode` on the same disk.
+This matches the released game, whose executable can be found as `ELTcode` on the same disc.
 The version of `ELITEB` in the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip) matches this version, `O.ELITEB`.

 In contrast, `$.ELITEB` will always produce a default Commander with a rear pulse laser, irrespective of the setting of `Q%`, so it doesn't match the released version.

 The `ELTB` binary file in the `extracted` folder of this repository is the release version, so we can easily tell whether any changes we've made to the code deviate from the release version.
-However, the `ELTB` binary file on the sources disk matches the version produced by `$.ELITEB`, rather than the released version produced by `O.ELITEB` - in other words, `ELTB` on the source disk is not the release version.
+However, the `ELTB` binary file on the sources disc matches the version produced by `$.ELITEB`, rather than the released version produced by `O.ELITEB` - in other words, `ELTB` on the source disc is not the release version.

-The implication is that the `ELTB` binary file on the cassette sources disk was produced by `$.ELITEB`, while the `ELTcode` file (the released game) used `O.ELITEB`.
+The implication is that the `ELTB` binary file on the cassette sources disc was produced by `$.ELITEB`, while the `ELTcode` file (the released game) used `O.ELITEB`.
 Perhaps the released game was compiled, and then someone backed up the `ELITEB` source to `O.ELITEB`, edited the `$.ELITEB` to have a rear pulse laser, and then generated a new `ELTB` binary file.
 Who knows?
-Unfortunately, files on DFS disks don't have timestamps, so it's hard to tell.
+Unfortunately, files on DFS discs don't have timestamps, so it's hard to tell.

-To support this discrepancy, there is an extra build target for building the `ELTB` binary as found on the sources disk, and as produced by `$.ELITEB`.
+To support this discrepancy, there is an extra build target for building the `ELTB` binary as found on the sources disc, and as produced by `$.ELITEB`.
 You can build this version, which has the rear pulse laser, with:

   `make extract`